 We believe that a significant growth opportunity exists within the home hemodialysis market.
 We are partnering with innovative dialysis clinic providers and health systems who are motivated to grow their home hemodialysis population, and who share our vision of creating a seamless and supported transition to the home.
 We are also investing in market development over the longer term to expand the home hemodialysis market itself.
 The expansion of the home hemodialysis market and our ability to penetrate this market will be an important factor in driving the future growth of our business.
 In addition, the success of our efforts to expand within the home market, help grow new home programs and increase our revenue generated from home-based dialysis on the timeline that we anticipate will depend on several factors.
-These factors include our ability to continue regaining momentum in our home commercialization and marketing and rebuilding our home patient pipeline following the release of our prior home shipment hold, as well as our ability to further evolve our commercial infrastructure and sales processes as we scale our business in the home market.
+These factors include our ability to further evolve our commercial infrastructure and sales processes as we scale our business in the home market.